intel/gvk/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-Then you just add a line to every git commit message:
+Then you just add the following to your pull request description...

     Signed-off-by: Joe Smith <joe.smith@email.com>

-Use your real name (sorry, no pseudonyms or anonymous contributions.)
+Use your real name (sorry, no pseudonyms or anonymous contributions)

-If you set your `user.name` and `user.email` git configs, you can sign your
-commit automatically with `git commit -s`.
+# Style

+In general, make things look like the generated code in `gvk/build/gvk/include/gvk/generated/`

+Documentation guidelines can be found in the [documentation](documentation/README.md) directory.